-Ninety-six percent (96%) of U.S. employers run checks on prospective hires, according to a 2017 survey conducted by HR.com for the National Association of Professional Background Screeners (NAPBS).
+Ninety-six percent (96%) of U.S. employers run checks on prospective hires, according to a 2020 survey by HR.com for the Professional Background Screening Association.

 Specific reasons for conducting background checks vary depending on who needs to run the check.

 Employers typically use background checks in hopes of avoiding financial loss through fraud or theft, to protect company reputation, and to avoid running afoul of laws banning undocumented immigrants and others ineligible for employment.
-Employers in some regulated industries are forbidden from placing persons with certain criminal convictions in specific jobs, for instance.
+In addition, employers in some regulated industries are forbidden from placing persons with certain criminal convictions in certain jobs.

-Landlords and property managers typically want to avoid tenants who don’t pay their rent, so they may screen for dodgy credit histories.
-Many also run checks to avoid renting to people on sex-crime registries or with histories of domestic abuse or other violent crimes.
+Landlords and property managers also run background checks, typically because they want to avoid tenants who don’t pay their rent.
+To minimize this risk, they may screen for dodgy credit histories.
+Many landlords may also run checks to avoid renting to people on sex-crime registries or with histories of domestic abuse or other violent crimes.

-- Helps you anticipate and address questions that could arise in the course of an employment or housing screening.
+- Anticipate and address questions that could arise in the course of an employment or housing screening.

-- Uncovers errors and inaccuracies in financial and legal records compiled about you, and gives you a chance to correct them.
+- Uncover errors and inaccuracies in financial and legal records compiled about you, and gives you a chance to correct them.

-- Saves you time and money when compared to retrieving all your personal records individually.
+- Save time and money when compared to retrieving all your personal records individually.

-- Equips you with a report you can share that documents your history and any supplemental information you care to provide along with it.
+- Equip you with a report you can share that documents your history and any supplemental information you care to provide.

 Most personal records compiled about you in background checks are yours.
 You have the right to see them, and to dispute or correct any inaccuracies they may contain.
-You can request them one at a time as a way of previewing what will turn up in a background check.
+You can request personal records one at a time as a way of previewing what will turn up in a background check.